nge-layy/securewatch-soc/docs/phase-04/README.md

 **Root Cause:** Searching without scoping to a specific index/source is appropriate as a first sanity check, but is not efficient or precise enough to build a reliable detection query on top of.

-**Solution:** Progressively scoped the search down — first to `index=main source="/var/log/auth.log"`, then further to `sshd`-specific events — narrowing one variable at a time rather than jumping straight to a complex final query.
+**Solution:** Progressively scoped the search down that first to `index=main source="/var/log/auth.log"`, then further to `sshd`-specific events that narrowing one variable at a time rather than jumping straight to a complex final query.

 **Verification:** Each narrowing step's result count and event content were manually reviewed before moving to the next level of specificity, confirmed by the searches shown in Queries #2–#4 above.

-**Lessons Learned:** Building a detection query is an iterative process — starting broad and narrowing step by step makes it much easier to catch a wrong assumption early, rather than debugging a single complex query with several filtering clauses at once.
+**Lessons Learned:** Building a detection query is an iterative process that starting broad and narrowing step by step makes it much easier to catch a wrong assumption early, rather than debugging a single complex query with several filtering clauses at once.

 ---